recsyschallenge/2014/submissions/index.md

 #Important!
 <b>Note that you must submit a paper in order to qualify as a full participant of the challenge</b>, i.e. participating teams that do not submit a paper will not be regarded as participants.
 Participating teams without a paper submission will be removed from the leaderboard.
+Similarly, if you submit a paper without having entered your results on the leaderboard your paper will be disregarded.